MohitGupta2021/MQTT-Reader/README.md

 To subscribe to data using the Python application, run: docker-compose run --rm python-subscriber

+###8.
+Install Mosquitto Clients
+If you are on a Debian-based system (like Ubuntu), you can install the mosquitto-clients package with the following command:

+sudo apt-get update
+sudo apt-get install mosquitto-clients

 ### Additional Information
 Prerequisites: Ensure Docker and Docker Compose are installed on your system.
 Documentation: For further configuration or troubleshooting, consult the repository's documentation or contact the repository maintainer.